 Munchausen syndrome by proxy (MSP) -- or Munchausen by proxy -- is a psychological disorder marked by attention-seeking behavior by a caregiver through those who are in their care.

-MSP is a relatively rare mental illness.
+MSP is a relatively rare behavioral disorder.
 It affects a primary caretaker, often the mother.
-The person with MSP gains attention by seeking medical help for exaggerated or made-up symptoms of a child in his or her care.
-As health care providers strive to identify what's causing the child's symptoms, the deliberate actions of the mother or caretaker can often make the symptoms worse.
+The person with MSP gains attention by seeking medical help for exaggerated or made-up symptoms of a child in their care.
+As health care providers strive to identify what's causing the child's symptoms, the deliberate actions of the parent or caretaker can often make the symptoms worse.

 People with MSP may create or exaggerate a child's symptoms in several ways.
 They may simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records, or they may actually induce symptoms through various means, such as poisoning, suffocating, starving, and causing infection.

 What Are the Symptoms of Munchausen Syndrome by Proxy?

 Certain characteristics are common in a person with MSP, including:

 - Is a parent or caregiver, usually a mother

 - Is very friendly and cooperative with the health care providers

 - Appears quite concerned (some may seem overly concerned) about their child

 - May suffer from Munchausen syndrome (a related disorder in which a person repeatedly acts as if they have a physical or mental illness when they are not really sick)